-Associate Professor, Anatomy, Institute of Basic Medical Sciences, Managing Editor ABMS Journal, Khyber Medical University, Peshawar, Pakistan considerations and ensure responsible and equitable deployment of these technologies.
+Associate Professor, Anatomy, Institute of Basic Medical Sciences, Managing Editor ABMS Journal, Khyber Medical University, Peshawar, Pakistan deployment of these technologies.
 The collaborative synergy between AI and biomedical research heralds a future where innovative solutions to complex medical challenges are not just conceivable but achievable.
 Despite the many benefits of AI in biomedical research, there are also potential drawbacks that must be considered.
 One of the main concerns is the lack of transparency in AI algorithms.
 Because AI algorithms are often complex and difficult to understand, it can be challenging to determine how they arrive at their conclusions.
 This lack of transparency can make it difficult to identify biases or errors in the algorithms.
+AI has enormous potential for biomedical research, but there are ethical issues that need to be carefully considered.
+To guarantee that the advantages of AI are fairly and ethically dispersed, concerns like data privacy, bias in algorithms, and the proper application of AI in healthcare contexts must be addressed.5

-Email: drnajma.ibms@kmu.edu.pk
+Email: drnajma.ibms@kmu.edu.p